fccOttawa/coding-challenges/dec-6th.md

 ```

 ### 2. Time Convert
-Design a function that takes a number and returns the number of hours and minutes it converts to (ie. if num = 63 then the output should be 1:3).
+Design a function that takes a number of minutes and returns the number of hours and minutes it converts to (ie. if num = 63 then the output should be 1:3).
 Separate the number of hours and minutes with a colon.

 #### Sample Test Cases
 ```